celt29/reading-notes/Read02.md

 ## Choosing a text editor
 There are a bunch of different text editors.
 All computers come with some sort of one.
 Mostly they're bare bones and not as well suited as 3rd party ones.
 3rd party code specific editors come with handy features that make code writing more efficient.
+These features include code completion, syntax highlighting, a variety of themes and a healthy selection of extensions.
 They're updated a lot with newer features but mostly when it comes down to it, selecting one is mostly personal preference.

 ## About files